What does an insurance adjuster do?

 The basic elements of claim handling are coverage, liability, and damages.
 When you report a claim, these three things must be addressed before any claim payout.

-To investigate coverage, an adjuster must make sure the type of loss is covered by your insurance policy.
-In simple cases this is easy.
+To investigate coverage, a car insurance adjuster must ensure that the type of loss is covered by your insurance policy.
+In simple cases, this is easy.
 They confirm who was driving, which car was involved, and what type of accident happened.

 In some cases, this can be more complicated.
 Claims involving unlisted drivers, borrowed vehicles, or suspicious circumstances get a much closer look.
 This may mean gathering statements and closely examining the policy language before confirming insurance coverage.